JosteinKringlen/INF219-AmalieSkram/README.md

 ## This is the foundation (hopefully) of a bigger project
 This project and this repository is hopefully the foundation of a bigger project.
-There are monitoring stations like the buoy Gabriel many places, everything from weather stations to drill holes in the mountains, where data is measured, but not easily available for the public, or schools, to use.
+There are monitoring stations like the buoy Gabriel in many places, everything from weather stations to drill holes in the mountains, where data is measured, but not easily available for the public, or schools, to use.
 These measurements, if saved in the same way, can hopefully use